theit8514/Stationeers-InventoryTweaks/README.md

 This mod is designed to improve the inventory management aspect of Stationeers.

 Current features include:
-* Combine items into existing stacks when moving via double click
+* Combine items into existing stacks when moving via Smart Stow (default G)
 * Add keybind for hitting "Next" on your current active item (for example, the Advanced Tablet)
 * Fixes weird gaps between inventory windows
-* Fixes tracking of original slots so that items return to their proper place via double click.
+* Fixes tracking of original slots so that items return to their proper place via Smart Stow.
-* Ability to lock slots to an item type (e.g. Cable Coil)
+* Ability to lock slots to an item type (e.g. Hand Drill, Cable Coil, etc.)

 # Installation